 How are we using your classifications?

-We use your classifications of galaxies to keep and galaxies that need to be looked at again as the training set for machine learning, specifically we use the t-SNE algorithm that allows us to visualize data like the image below.
-In this image we see two distinct clusters where the Dark Energy Explorers (DEE) probability ie. your classifications are showing the 'fake' galaxies (DEE probability = 0, blue) and the 'real' galaxies (DEE probability = 1, red).
-We then can remove the 'fake' or false detections from our catalog of data creating better data for us to conduct the research on Dark Energy!
+We use your classifications of galaxies to keep and galaxies that need to be looked at again as the understanding for machine learning.
+Specifically, we use the t-SNE algorithm that allows us to visualize data like the images below.
+In this image, we see two distinct clusters where the Dark Energy Explorers (DEE) probability, i.e., your classifications, are showing the 'fake' galaxies (DEE probability = 0, blue) and the 'real' galaxies (DEE probability = 1, red).
+We have at least 10 participants look at each image, and then we average the classifications to determine the DEE probability.
+We can then remove the 'fake' or false detections from our data catalog, creating a pure sample of data for us to conduct research on Dark Energy!

 Results from "Nearby VS Distant"